Diversity, Equity and Inclusion

-- Offering a mentorship/scholarship path for committed BIPOC and LGBTQ+ individuals and those with disabilities who wish to pursue Wheel of Consent Facilitator Certification
+Providing mentorship to BIPOC and LGBTQ+ individuals who wish to pursue Facilitator Certification

 Creating structures for accountability and repair

 - An accountability and feedback structure for individuals from our community to communicate with us what we have missed or if we, or a member of our community, have caused harm

-- Providing relevant resources to our community of facilitators and creating a code of ethics that includes diversity, equity, and inclusion commitments, and accountability processes that can be adopted by individual Wheel of Consent facilitators
+- Creating a code of ethics that includes diversity, equity, and inclusion commitments and accountability processes that can be adopted by individual Wheel of Consent facilitators

 This is an iterative process and we undertake it with heart and transparency.
 There will be course corrections and multiple perspectives to integrate.
 We will make mistakes, and we promise to listen, take responsibility, learn, and adapt.
-We will provide quarterly updates on the development and implementation of these commitments.
+We will provide updates on the development and implementation of these commitments.

 Thank you to our community for taking the time to inspire, encourage, and hold us accountable, with compassion and grace.

 If you would like to support our BIPOC/LGBTQ+ Scholarship fund, here is how to do so.

 We offer some scholarships to students from marginalized populations - mainly Black, Indigenous, and People of Color, and LGBTQ folks.